University of the Free State, South Africa

 That’s easier said than done, though.

-South Africa is ranked 132 out of 144 countries by the World Economic Forum.
-A lack of quality teachers and severe home conditions in rural areas has resulted in some South African provinces having 80% of schools classified as failing.
+A lack of quality teachers and severe home conditions in rural bandwidth-challenged areas has resulted in some South African provinces having 80% of schools classified as failing.

-The University of the Free State’s ICT Innovation in School Education Department (ICTISE) was challenged to provide support in core subjects to 60 schools within the Free State province.
+The University of the Free State’s IDEAS Lab, in the Distance Education department on the South Campus (Previously, ICT Innovation in School Education Department (ICTISE) was challenged to provide support in core subjects to 83 schools within the Free State province.

 A partnership between Sonic Foundry and the University of the Free State has revolutionized academic video delivery to bandwidth-challenged areas in South Africa.

 The IDEAS Lab has been using Sonic Foundry’s Mediasite Video Platform for the past several years to provide video instruction to Free State Department of Education learners and teachers at 83 rural high schools in the region.
 More than 54,000 learners and 3,000 teachers participate in the instruction on a weekly basis.